 What About the Downsides to Scrivener

 So, what’s the downside to Scrivener?
 A novel writing software review wouldn’t be complete without a look at disadvantages.
-I could go back over the features listed above and point out a few other minor things that annoy me.
-When I look at Scrivener, and I think about the negatives two things stand out.
+I could go back over the features listed above and point out minor things that annoy me.
+When I look at Scrivener, and I think about the negatives, two things stand out.